ChrisWhealy/geonames_hana/README.md

 These alternative names are listed in file [`srv/config/config.js`](./srv/config/config.js).
 Look at the definition of object `api_v1`.
 This object contains multiple properties whose names define the URL paths used to read a particular table.

 Each pathname property is itself an object containing a `parameters` property.
-For instance, part of the pathname object for `api/v1/countries` contains this `parameters` configuration:
+For instance, part of the pathname object for `api/v1/countries` contains a property called `parameters` that itself is another object:

 ```javascript
 '/api/v1/countries' : {